Kenn3o3/Amazing-Image-to-Textured-3D-human-models/SIFU_note.md

-# SIFU Code Reproduction Guide
+# SIFU Code Replication Guide

 This guide provides step-by-step instructions to set up the environment for running the SIFU project.
 Follow these steps carefully to ensure a successful setup.